MicrosoftDocs/defender-docs/articles/defender-for-cloud/file-integrity-monitoring-overview.md

 - You select a Log Analytics workspace in which to store change events for monitored files/resources.
 You can use an existing workspace, or define a new one.
 - Defender for Cloud recommends resources to monitor with file integrity monitoring, and you can customize additional monitoring.
-- After selecting a workspace you review and customize what you want to monitor.
-Defender for Cloud recommends resources to include by default in the file integrity monitoring list, and you can define your own.

 ## Choose what to monitor